developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Platforms

 * Windows Mobile
-* Zebra devices only (Camera Scanners on Symbol Technologies' devices)
+* Zebra devices only (Camera scanners on Symbol Technologies' devices)

 ###viewfinderMode

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
 Configures the mode of the scanner viewfinder window.
-This attribute is not supported on all Scanners and will interact with the picklistMode parameter, see the EMDK for C help file for more information.
+This attribute is not supported on all scanners and will interact with the picklistMode parameter, see the EMDK for C help file for more information.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):